-For instance, two different translators could translate the same text with different stylistic or phrasing choices, but both resulting in translations that sound equally natural to any native speaker.
-For example, one translator may use simple words, while the other one may use more difficult vocabulary.
-They both have their own writing styles.
-These stylistic or phrasing aspects are not deemed mistakes, as we cannot quantify these aspects objectively or support with a specific grammatical rule.
+We are aware that different translators have different writing styles, and could translate the same text with different stylistic or phrasing choices, both resulting in translations that sound equally natural to a native speaker.
+These differences in style or phrasing are not deemed mistakes, as we cannot quantify these aspects objectively or support them a specific grammatical rule.

-On the other hand, an unnatural translation would contain strange wording or structure and would objectively sound "too unnatural" to the ear of a native speaker—it just doesn't sound right.
-In that case, we would have to mark it as an error.
+On the other hand, an unnatural translation containing strange wording or phrasing that objectively sounds "too unnatural" to the ear of a native speaker would be marked as an error.